nathanlogie/neuro_arcade/docs/score_pipeline.md

 ## Evaluation script format

-Evaluation scripts should be python files which take a single argument (path to the result data json file) and print the scores to the console.
+Evaluation scripts should be python files which take a single argument (path to the unprocessed result data json file) and print the scores to the console.

 ### Output format